ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

       .. code-block:: console

          wget https://noaa-ufs-srw-pds.s3.amazonaws.com/sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz

+This tar file contains :term:`IC/LBCs` files, observation data, model/forecast output and MET verification output for the sample forecast.
+Users who have never run the SRW App on their system before will also need to download the fix files required for SRW App forecasts.
+Users can download the fix file data from a browser at https://noaa-ufs-srw-pds.s3.amazonaws.com/current_srw_release_data/fix_data.tgz or visit :numref:`Section %s <StaticFixFiles>` for instructions on how to download the data with wget.

 After downloading ``Indy-Severe-Weather.tgz`` using one of the three methods above, untar the downloaded compressed archive file: